How to Be an Intentional Organization

 We mentioned the importance of a holistic approach to internal challenges.
 Trying to pinpoint the cause of a problem is fine, but when it comes to operating a business, it can quickly become counterproductive.
 Instead of asking “how?” when a challenge arises, it’s better to ask “why?”.

-When it comes to revenue operations, the impact culture has on an organization’s ability to operate effectively is sometimes underestimated.
-Establishing a shared vocabulary and common goals will make communication easier and help keep your organization aligned.
+The impact of culture on an organization’s ability to operate effectively is sometimes highly underestimated.
+This is especially true when it comes to Revenue Operations.
+Investing in developing your organizational culture is a key part of becoming an intentional organization.
+Establishing a shared vocabulary and common goals will not only make communication easier but it will also help keep your teams connected and aligned.

 Being intentional also means having an awareness of the external trends that influence your organization internally.
 Changing industry trends, for example, might be putting pressure on you to make decisions and take actions without any real revenue-based strategy.

-All work should be able to be mapped back to a gap you’ve identified.
+You should be able to map all work back to a gap you’ve identified.

 This way, you’re able to prioritize the work that will move your company towards its revenue goals.